brunoreis/one-stack/README.md

 You can also initialize the test environment database by running (from inside the server container)

 `npm run db-init-test`

+Now you can access the app in localhost:3000.

 ## Heroku Deploy
 We will deploy our client and server separately, each into its own heroku app, and set environment variables to make them visible to each other.